PawseySC/singularity-containers/_episodes/22-build-docker.md

 In this sense, Docker/OCI images are a broadly interoperable distribution format.
 This does not mean that every image behaves identically with every container engine.
 Runtime features, image metadata, security models, CPU architecture, and host integration can differ.
 The final image must still be tested with Singularity on the target HPC system.

+The different security models also matter.
+A traditional Docker installation uses a daemon that normally runs with root privileges and can perform host-level operations such as starting containers and mounting host directories.
+Giving general users control of that daemon would provide highly privileged access on a shared machine.
+Docker is therefore suitable for a participant's own computer, but it is not provided as the general user-facing container runtime on Setonix.

+Singularity is designed for shared HPC systems.
+Normal container execution uses the invoking user's host identity rather than requiring the user to control a privileged daemon, and the Pawsey modules integrate containers with the filesystems, scheduler, MPI libraries, GPUs and other host facilities.
+This is why the training uses two engines rather than running Docker directly on Setonix.

 The tools therefore have complementary roles in this training:

-- **Docker builds and tests the Docker/OCI image** on the participant's local computer.
+- **Docker builds and tests the Docker/OCI image** on the participant's local computer, where the participant controls the development environment.
 - **A container registry stores and distributes the image** in a widely supported format.
-- **Singularity retrieves, converts, and runs the image** on the HPC system.
+- **Singularity retrieves and converts the image to SIF, then runs it** using the shared-system execution model on Setonix.

+The registry transfer and conversion to SIF add steps, but they preserve Docker's mature Dockerfile and build-cache workflow without requiring Docker as the cluster runtime.
+They also create an explicit, immutable SIF artefact that can be organised and validated on the target system.

 Docker is not used to run the workload on Setonix.
-The final execution uses Singularity and follows the cluster-specific practices introduced in the other episodes.
+A successful local Docker test cannot establish that the image works with Singularity, the user's Setonix identity, read-only SIF execution, MPI, GPUs or Pawsey's host integration.
+The final image must therefore be validated with Singularity and the supported launch model on Setonix.

 ### Prepare the Docker build directory